What is a Golf Shamble? (is it a Scramble?)

 What is a golf shamble?
 A shamble is a golf tournament format that consists of teams of two to four and is a hybrid version of the scramble, commonly referred to as a captain’s choice tournament.
 Though the titles carry a very close spelling, the overall format is quite different and can dramatically change the outcome of tournament.

 While either term can be very easily confused for one another, the shamble will reward a more skilled team, giving a new definition to “shooting low”.
 Let’s dig deeper into a golf shamble, a scramble, and differences between the two.
+For more information on other golf terms, check out our comprehensive golf terms list.

 Golf Scramble vs. Shamble